 Task/responsibility Notes

-You should identify and assign roles and r esponsibilities to manage your
+You should identify and assign roles and responsibilities to manage your

 filtering and monitoring systems

 Responsibility: Gov

-Tasks Identify and assign a member of the CIT

 Task: Identify and assign a member of the SLT

 to be responsible for ensuring that the

 standards are met

 Responsibility: Gov

 Task: Identify and assign a governor to be

-responsible for ensuring that the standards are
+responsible for ensuring that the standards

-met
+are met

 Responsibility: Gov

-Responsibility.
-Gov
+Tasky Identify and assign the roles and

 Task: Identify and assign the roles and

 responsibilities of staff and third parties (incl.

 external service providers)

 Responsibility: Gov

-Task: Is it possible to make "prompt" changes
+Task : Is it possible to make "prompt" changes

 to provision?

+'

-Responsibility: SLT with support from DSL and
+Responsibility: SLT with support from DSL

-ITSP
+and ITSP

-Tasks Duanting Gilberton and mark to the

 Task: Procuring filtering and monitoring

-systems

-Responsibility: SLT